JessyJP/YoutubeVideoDownloader/readme.md

 - [ ] Speed and GUI responsiveness should also be improved.
 - [ ] Bugfix: Sometimes not all videos are properly extracted from a playlist
 - [ ] Add a playlist column in the main window
+- [ ] There should be a LOG file option in the settings menu

 ## Potential Features
 - [ ] Webpage/Forum or some kind of marketing strategy for outreach to more users